 The Hotel & Manufacturing Years

-The building was left vacant until 1922 when it became home to Thomas Davidson Manufacturing, producer of enamelware.
-Another addition was added on the east side, behind the restaurant.
-It still bears their name “Thos Davidson Mfg” a ghost sign, on the north wall.
-Another occupant of the building was Tippet Richardson.
+The building was left vacant until 1922, when it became home to Thomas Davidson Manufacturing, a producer of enamelware.
+A three-storey warehouse was added on the building’s east side.
+It still bears their name, “Thos Davidson Mfg,” a ghost sign on the north wall.
+Other occupants included Tippet-Richardson Moving & Storage and Canada Felt Co.

 The Iconic Canary Restaurant